Bitcoin: blockchain technology, decentralized security and its impact on the global financial market

 Bitcoin Basics

-Bitcoin It is a digital currency that operates on the internet without intermediaries, offering a decentralized alternative to traditional banking systems.
-This currency allows for fast and secure payments and transfers.
+Bitcoin it is a digital currency that operates on the Internet without the need for intermediaries, offering a decentralized alternative to traditional banking systems.
+This currency allows payments and transfers to be made quickly and securely.

-Its operation is based on a technology called blockchain, which records all transactions on a globally distributed computer network, guaranteeing transparency and integrity in every operation.
+Its operation is based on a technology called blockchain, which records all transactions on a globally distributed computer network, guaranteeing transparency and integrity in each operation.

-Bitcoin is not controlled by any government or central entity, which gives it autonomy and resistance against possible external manipulation, thus consolidating itself as an innovative financial system.
+Bitcoin is not controlled by any government or central entity, which gives it autonomy and resistance against possible external manipulations, thus consolidating itself as an innovative financial system.

-To use Bitcoin, users need a digital wallet and a cryptographic key that allows them to operate privately and securely, maintaining full control over their funds and movements.
+To use Bitcoin, users need one digital wallet and a cryptographic key that allows them to operate privately and securely, maintaining full control over their funds and movements.

 Transactions are recorded in the blockchain, a public database that validates and stores each payment in linked blocks that guarantee the transparency and security of the system.